asierarranz/asierarranz.github.iold/_posts/2017-01-17-Razer-Blade-1060GTX-CUDA-cuDNN-Ubuntu.md

 ---
 layout: post
-title: Ubuntu 16.04 on Razer Blade 2016 QHD 1060 GTX
+title: Ubuntu 16.04 + CUDA + cuDNN on a 13" GTX1060 QHD Razer Blade
 ---

-The Razer Blade is the best small notebook for machine learning available in the market, so here you have the steps I have follow to deal with some of the issues that the standard Ubuntu installation has.
+Probably the Razer Blade is the best small notebook for machine learning available in the market right now.
+So here you have the steps I have followed to deal with some of the issues that the standard Ubuntu installation has.

 ---